alejandro2141/horapo_backend/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
 This will install the nvm script to your user account.
 To use it, you must first source your .bashrc file: source ~/.bashrc
+Now, you can ask NVM which versions of Node are available: nvm list-remote

+It’s a very long list.
+You can install a version of Node by writing in any of the release versions listed.
+For instance, to get version v14.10.0, you can run: nvm install v14.10.0